three-ball/self-learning/aws-101/README.md

 - **Amazon Relational Database Service (Amazon RDS)** is a managed service that makes it easy to set up, operate, and scale a relational database in the cloud.
 - Amazon RDS is a managed service that automates tasks such as hardware provisioning, database setup, patching, and backups.
 - Available engines: Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle, and Microsoft SQL Server.
-- `Amazon Aurora(opens in a new tab)` is an enterprise-class relational database.
+- `Amazon Aurora` is an enterprise-class relational database.
 It is compatible with MySQL and PostgreSQL relational databases.

 ### Other Storage services